rutvikk99/synapse/demos/module5/README.md

     ![The run button is highlighted.](media/sql-run.png "Run")

+    Please note that there are no data results for this query.
+You should see messages similar to the following:

+    ```text
+    Started executing query at Line 1

+    (Affected rows: 0)
+    (Affected rows: 0)
+    (Affected rows: 0)
+    (Affected rows: 0)
+    Total execution time: 00:00:00.240
+    ```

 3. Replace the SQL script with the following to select from the population external table, filtered by 2019 data where the population is greater than 100 million:

     ```sql